-The 2019 PIF Awards nomination process is now closed.
-Please visit this page later in the year for information on the 2020 PIF Awards nomination process.
+The 2020 PIF Awards nomination process is now CLOSED.
+Please check back in November for information on the 2021 PIF Awards nomination process.

 Birds are faced with enormous obstacles, but time and again we are impressed with the vision and commitment of scientists, conservationists, educators and groups that work tirelessly on their behalf.
 These individuals and groups deserve to be recognized not only as a measure of gratitude, but to inspire the next generation of bird conservationists.

 Since 1996, Partners in Flight (PIF) has been recognizing exceptional contributions to the field of landbird conservation in the Americas with the PIF Awards.
 Nominees will be considered who have significantly furthered the mission of PIF and its goal of protecting priority migratory and resident landbirds and their habitats.
 Nominees will be evaluated in five award categories: Leadership, Investigations, Public Awareness, Stewardship, and the David N. Pashley Lifetime Achievement Award.